atilaneves/DIPs/Interpolation.md

 ## Abstract

-Allow embedding expressions within strings for purposes such as string formatting, easier code generation, logging, and much more by taking advantage of D's superior compile-time metaprogramming features.
+Create a new literal that allows embedding expressions within strings for purposes such as formatting, code generation, logging, and much more by taking advantage of D's superior compile-time metaprogramming features.

+No GC allocations happen unless the user chooses to do so by calling a function such as `std.conv.text`.

 ## Contents